-- Notify Campus Director or Campus Safety Monitor. - Call 911.
+- Notify Campus Director or Campus Safety Coordinator. - Call 911.
 If the type and/or location of hazardous material is known, report that information to 911. - Evacuate to an upwind location taking class roster.
-Instructors take attendance after evacuation. - Seal off area of leak/spill.
-Close doors. - Fire officer in charge will determine additional shelter-in-place or evacuation actions. - Shut off heating, cooling and ventilation systems in contaminated area to reduce the spread of contamination. - Campus Director or Campus Safety Monitor notifies the Business Office in Administrative. - Resume normal operations when fire officials approve.
+Instructors take attendanceafter evacuation. - Seal off area of leak/spill.
+Close doors. - The fire officer in charge will determine additional shelter-in-place or evacuation actions. - Shut off heating, cooling and ventilation systems in contaminated areas to reduce the spread of contamination. - Campus Director or Campus Safety Coordinator notifies the Business Office in Administrative. - Resume normal operations when fire officials approve.